sahilsao/flask_user_management/README.md

 ## Overview

-This Flask project contains a simple user management functionality to demonstrate the use of py.test.
+This Flask application contains the basic user management functionality (register, login, logout) to demonstrate the use of py.test.

 ## Motivation